Wild Owl Pellets Can Be Disease Vectors February 21 2017

 Who is Pellet?

 On behalf of all of us at Pellet, we would like to welcome you to our blog page.
-We will be utilizing this page to keep your informed about the happenings with our company as well as provide useful information concerning owls and owl pellets.
+We will be utilizing this page to keep your informed about the happenings with our company as well as provide barn owl facts for kids.

 For now, we would like to take the opportunity to let you know more about our company and our pellets.

 Over the past 25 years, we have been a provider of Owl Pellet Dissection Kits.
 We are a family owned business located in Washington State.
 Our pellets have been used all over North America for classroom exploration.
-Our pellets are a fantastic way for students to interact with science.
+Our pellets are a fantastic way to engage students in learning about science.

 Why Study Owl Pellets?